transfem-org/TransFish/README.md

 - To add custom CSS for all users, edit `./custom/assets/instance.css`.
 - To add static assets (such as images for the splash screen), place them in the `./custom/assets/` directory.
 They'll then be available on `https://yourinstance.tld/static-assets/filename.ext`.
 - To add custom locales, place them in the `./custom/locales/` directory.
 If you name your custom locale the same as an existing locale, it will overwrite it.
 If you give it a unique name, it will be added to the list.
 Also make sure that the first part of the filename matches the locale you're basing it on.
 (Example: `en-FOO.yml`)
-- To update custom assets without rebuilding, just run `yarn run gulp`.
+- To update custom assets without rebuilding, just run `pnpm run gulp`.

 ## 🧑‍🔬 Configuring a new instance